 In 2016, the State of California passed legislation, AB 2016, requiring the State Board of Education to adopt an Ethnic Studies Model Curriculum for high school students.
-Unfortunately, the proposed model curriculum completely ignores the experiences of American Jews, promotes a boycott of Israel, and ignores antisemitism.
+Unfortunately, their first draft of the model curriculum completely ignores the experiences of Jewish American, promotes a boycott of Israel, and ignores antisemitism.
 Furthermore, in conflict with its stated guidelines, the Model Curriculum erases the histories, voices, and experiences of American minority communities from the Middle East and North Africa – including those of Mizrahi and Sephardic Jews.

 August 4th, 2019

 To the Instructional Quality Commission of the California Board of Education: